tangowithcode/tango_with_django_2/manuscript/chapter1.md

 ![The category page showing the pages in the category (along with the number of views for the category and each page).](images/ch1-rango-cat-page.png)

 ### Pages and URL Mappings
 From the specification, we have already identified two pages that our application will present to the user at different points in time.
-To access each page we will need to describe URL mappings.
-Think of a URL mapping as the text a user would have to enter into a browser's address bar to reach the given page.
+To access each page, we will need to describe URL mappings.
+Think of a URL mapping as the text a user would have to enter into a browser's address bar to access a given page.
 The basic URL mappings for Rango are shown below.

 * `/` **or** `/rango/` will point to the main / index page.
 * `/rango/about/` will point to the about page.